 Applicants may appeal a scoring and ranking decision if they believe that the score they were given was unsubstantiated by project performance, or if they believe the score indicates a violation of one of TCHC's written policies.
 Appeals regarding information that was not submitted in the original application will not be considered.
-Appeals must be in writing and submitted to the President in person or E-mail message within three (3) business days of the notification email going out that the results are posted on the TCHC website.
+Appeals must be submitted in writing to the tchc.coc.secretary@gmail.gov within three (3) business days of the notification email going out that the results are posted on the TCHC website.
+The HUD Collaborative Applicant & Grant Applications Selection Committee will meet to discuss all appeals.

-The HUD Collaborative Applicant & Grant Applications Selection Committee will meet to discuss any appeal that is brought to the President.
 The Committee will review the appeal, the reason, and make a determination as to whether a score and/or ranking decision should be altered based on the reason for the appeal.
 The decision of the Committee will be transmitted to the Board of Directors for their concurrence.
 The Board's decision will be posted on the website for all CoC members and an E-mail message sent to the applicant.